-The Detroit Red Wings organization has fallen on hard times for the first time in many, many years.
+The Detroit Red Wings organization has fallen on hard times, though the youth moment is now in full swing.
 But the sweater the players wear still harkens back to the history shared by the likes of Gordie Howe and Steve Yzerman, Ted Lindsay and Nicklas Lidström.

 The logo on its own is one of the best in the NHL, maybe in all sports.
 It both captures the team’s name and the city’s history, and it stands out perfectly on the white away sweater.
 As any hockey purist will tell you, white home sweaters used to be the norm, so for many Original Six teams, the away sweater feels more classic than the home, anyway.

 7) Arizona Coyotes Kachina

 There are few fashion items that can scream “the 1990s” and be absolutely gorgeous at the same time, but the Arizona Coyotes Kachina sweater does precisely that.
 This homage to a character from Pueblo Native American folklore debuted as the primary road sweater for the Coyotes’ first seven seasons, but even when they were away, they remained in the fans’ hearts.